arjungulzzz/ErrorAnalysis/backend-sql-queries.md

 #### 2. Applying Column Filters

 Append `AND` conditions by iterating through the `filters` object from the request.
+This is the key to handling both general and drill-down queries correctly.

 **Example Request: `{ "filters": { "host_name": "server-alpha", "error_number": "500" } }`**